deso-protocol/run/README.md

 data in real time!
 Below are some tips on how take full advantage of your node.
 * Go to your Admin tab and watch the unfiltered feed update as your node syncs.
 It's like a time machine!
+  - Note: If your node is having trouble syncing for some reason, try updating the CONNECT_IPS flag in dev.env to bitclout-seed-2.io and set IGNORE\_INBOUND\_PEER\_INV\_MESSAGES to true while you sync.
+This will pick a fairly reliable node as a sync peer and disregard messages from other peers.
 * Try to whitelist some posts in the Admin tab and see that they've made their way onto your global feed.
 * Read through the flags available in the [dev.env](https://github.com/bitclout/run/blob/main/dev.env)